graphql-java/graphql-java-page/documentation/sdl-directives.md

 ## Another Example - Date Formatting

-Date formatting is a cross cutting concern that we should only have to write once and apply it in many areas.
+Date formatting is a cross-cutting concern that we should only have to write once and apply it in many areas.

 The following demonstrates an example schema directive that can apply date formatting to fields that are ``LocaleDate`` objects.

-Whats great in this example is that it adds an extra ``format`` argument to each field that it is applied to.
+What's great in this example is that it adds an extra ``format`` argument to each field that it is applied to.
 So the clients can opt into what ever date formatting you provide per request.

 ```graphql